IN THIS ARTICLE:

 Start with free tools (Google Analytics, Clarity) before investing in premium platforms.
 Most businesses don't need expensive tools—they need disciplined implementation of basics.

-7 Fatal Mistakes That Kill Conversion Rates
+7 Mistakes That Kill Conversion Rates

 Even sophisticated marketers make these conversion-killing errors.
 Avoid them to protect your optimization gains.